-South Kensington is best known for its Museum Mile, one of the most visited parts of London, and for good reason: it’s home to the triumvirate of the Natural History, Science and V&A museums.
-Where the trek from tube to entrance used to be fairly grim, the experimental landscaping of Exhibition Road – now shared equally between cars and pedestrians – has brought life out on to the streets and created a fitting processional route up to Hyde Park and the Albert Memorial.
-This distinctly elegant part of the capital has a strong French accent thanks to the nearby Lycée Français and Institut Français.
-There’s architectural splendour at nearly every turn in this neighbourhood, from the florid Italianate Brompton Oratory Catholic church to the iconic Royal Albert Hall.
-Besides tourists, French expats and diplomats, South Kensington is home to a sizeable student population (the Royal College of Art, Royal College of Music, Imperial College and numerous language schools are all here) and lots of embassies.
-There are restaurants and hotels galore too, plus a self-styled 'design quarter' around Brompton Road/Fulham Road with a cluster of high-end furniture shops.
+South Kensington is one of the most visited parts of London, and for good reason: it’s home to the Natural History, Science and V&A museums.
+The main thoroughfare, Exhibition Road, is a lively and fitting route past the iconic institutions, up to Hyde Park and the Albert Memorial.
+There’s architectural splendour at nearly every turn, from the florid Italianate Brompton Oratory Catholic church to the iconic Royal Albert Hall.
+This distinctly elegant part of the capital also has a strong French accent thanks to the nearby Lycée Français and Institut Français, plus a sizeable student population (the Royal College of Art, Royal College of Music, Imperial College and numerous language schools are all here) and lots of embassies.
+There are restaurants and hotels galore too, plus a self-styled 'design quarter' with a cluster of high-end furniture shops.
 Here’s our pick of the best things to eat, drink, see and do in South Kensington.

 Restaurants in South Kensington